mhamaditshyaw-lang/shyawSoftKey/LOCAL_INSTALLATION.md

 This guide will help you install and configure the Shyaw Administration System on your local computer.

+**Important**: The application has been configured to work with local PostgreSQL installations using the standard PostgreSQL driver (pg).
+This is different from cloud-hosted Neon databases.

 ## Network Configuration

 The application will be accessible at: